tuts2024/ge-migration-agent/nl-to-forms/README.md

 ## Overview

-This project is a high-fidelity prototype demonstrating how Google's **Vertex AI** and **Gemini models** can be integrated into a platform like doForms to revolutionize the form creation process.
+This project is a high-fidelity prototype demonstrating how Google's **Vertex AI** and **Gemini models** can be integrated into a platform  to revolutionize the form creation process.
 Instead of manually dragging and dropping fields, administrators can simply describe their needs in plain English.
 The AI interprets the request, consults a pre-defined data dictionary (`metadata.csv`), and generates a suggested form.

 The true innovation is in the editing process, where the administrator can continue to use natural language to collaboratively refine the form with the AI, making for an unprecedentedly fast and intuitive workflow.